jesshack10/jesusramirezn_ninjarmm_screening/README.md

 We will close out your pull request once we notice your submission and begin review as quickly as possible.

 Happy coding!

+FEEEDBACK I GOT FROM THIS EXERCISE:
+Detailed his resume within it.
+7 years C/C++ strong Data Structures and Algorithms. > No build system utilized. > C++17

+Step 1
+- warning C4244: '=': conversion from 'double' to 'T', possible loss of data
+- - No use of smart pointers
+- - No framework used for the unit tests + Proper virtual implementation
+- - unused headers + Good template utilization + Good variadic usage

+Step 2
++ Referenced Microsoft documentation for API
++ + Handled com init + Caught all leaks - No Comptrs.
++ Jesus missed the IsInBounds directive.
+Caught the leaks.
+Good documentation citation.

+Step 3
+- Pointer Manipulation is concerning.
+- Strange pointer usage. const & for total to necessitate the pointer instead of a simple reference.
+- This overly complicates the new functionality for no good reason.